2020-2021 MFA Graduate Catalogue [ARCHIVED CATALOGUE]

 Progress toward any of Cornell’s degrees is measured in course credits.
 As a unit of credit, one “full course” credit is the equivalent of four semester or six quarter hours.

-Full-time graduate students register for 2.25 or more Cornell credits (9 semester hours) an academic semester.
-Part-Time graduate students register for 1.5 Cornell credits (6 semester hours) and graduate students registering for less than 1.5 Cornell credits (5 semester hours or less) in a term are considered to be enrolled less than part-time.
+Full-time graduate students register for 1.5 or more Cornell credits (6 semester hours) an academic semester.
+Part-Time graduate students register for 0.75 Cornell credits (3 semester hours).

 Graduate students must be continuously enrolled for the duration of their degree program.
 If a student does not stay continuously enrolled, they will be considered withdrawn for the program and would need to apply for re-enrollment if they wish to return.